 Different levels require different approaches

-In total, this game offers nine different racing games.
+In total, this game offers 12 different racing games.
 This allows players to work individually and run toward a finish line.
 Although each level requires different amounts of focus and tact on your part, each one has a plethora of obstacles and challenges you’ll face.
 Some races will let you respawn on the map, such as Gate Crash or See Saw.
 However, there are a few that will not let you return if you fall, so be mindful of that.

 These are the race levels: